LostBeard/SpawnDev.BlazorJS/README.md

 }
 ```

+## WebWorkerService.TaskPool
+WebWorkerService.TaskPool is ready to call any registered service in a background thread.
+If WebWorkers are not supported, TaskPool calls will run in the Window scope.
+The TaskPool settings can be configured when calling AddWebWorkerService().
+By default, no worker tasks are started automatically at startup and the max pool size is set to 1.
+See above example.

 ## WebWorkerService.Instances
 WebWorkerService.Instances is a **List&lt;AppInstance&gt;** where each item represents a running instance.
 The **AppInstance** class provides some basic information about the running Blazor instance and also allows calling into the instance via its base class [**AsyncCallDispatcher**]($asynccalldispatcher)